Peter King: Inside the Richard Sherman-49ers Talks

 Lynch said: “I promise you, we won’t throw it this time.”

 This was not your typical negotiation.
-Here, in the inner sanctum of the team Sherman kept out of the Super Bowl four years ago, the most hated rival in recent San Francisco history spent four hours Saturday afternoon negotiating his own contract with no agent.
+Here, in the inner sanctum of the team Sherman kept out of the Super Bowl four years ago, the most hated rival in recent San Francisco history spent four hours on Saturday afternoon negotiating his own contract with no agent.
 Imagine David Ortiz negotiating with Brian Cashman.
-For four hours, the football version of that happened in Santa Clara, Calif.
-Lynch and veteran Niners cap man Paraag Marathe on one side, Sherman and his fiancé Angela on the other side.
+For four hours, the football version of that scenario happened in Santa Clara, Calif.
+Lynch and veteran Niners cap man Paraag Marathe on one side, Sherman and his fiancée, Ashley, on the other side.

 And the specter of Super Bowl 49 reared its head.
 Lynch didn’t realize he was conjuring up a bad memory for Sherman—the three-year-old memory of the Seahawks passing on second-and-goal from the one instead of running Marshawn Lynch, down four points to New England in the final minute of the Super Bowl.
 The Russell Wilson pass, of course, was intercepted by New England’s Malcolm Butler at the goal line, and instead of being a two-time Super Bowl winner, the Seahawks suffered the bitterest last-second loss in Super Bowl history.

 Now Sherman could smile about it.
-And very late in the talks, Sherman said for the second time he wanted to sleep on the offer.
+And very late in the talks, Sherman said for the second time that he wanted to sleep on the offer.
 He wanted to think.
 This was too big a deal to rush, and there were the Lions and the Raiders and, yes, the Seahawks he had to consider and get back to before making the deal.

 “We are right there,” John Lynch said, having structured the three-year deal that Marathe called “one of the most complicated contracts on our team,” with much of it massaged by Sherman.
 “Let’s do it!”

-Sherman, of course, hadn’t represented himself before like this, but he did know one thing: If the deal didn’t get done right now, and if he walked out and took a couple more free-agent trips, the Niners deal might not be there in a few days.
+Sherman, of course, hadn’t represented himself like this before, but he did know one thing: If the deal didn’t get done right now, and if he walked out and took a couple more free-agent trips, the Niners might not be there for him in a few days.
 “I would assume if I leave, some of the things in this deal would get walked back,” he said to Lynch.
 Could be, he was told.

 So much at stake.
 Twenty-eight hours earlier, he’d been released by Seattle.
 Richard Sherman needed time to think.

 You know the ending now.
 Sherman got the heavily incentivized deal, both sides recognizing that cornerbacks about to turn 30 and coming off Achilles surgery are no sure things.
-But let’s start at the beginning, when Sherman’s name appeared on the NFL waiver wire Friday at 1:05 p.m.
+But let’s start at the beginning, when Sherman’s name appeared on the NFL waiver wire on Friday at 1:05 p.m.
 Pacific Time.
 In fact, let’s start a few days before.

-“We did have a trade in place with Denver for a veteran cornerback,” John Lynch told me late Sunday afternoon.
+“We did have a trade in place with Denver for a veteran cornerback,” Lynch told me late Sunday afternoon.
 “Aqib Talib.
 I think he didn’t like the idea of being traded—he wanted to be released.
 I think he felt, ‘If I’m going anywhere, I want to play for [Patriots coach] Bill Belichick or [Rams defensive coordinator] Wade Phillips.’
-I talked to the Broncos at the scouting combine in Indy about it and I thought we had a deal.
+I talked to the Broncos at the scouting combine in Indy about it, and I thought we had a deal.
 Richard [Sherman] wasn’t available then.
 But we might have had to fight to make the trade for Aqib, so we just dropped it.”

-Then, Friday afternoon, Sherman got dumped by Seattle, wanting to save $11 million on its tight salary cap.
+Then, on Friday afternoon, Sherman got dumped by Seattle, which wanted to save $11 million on its tight salary cap.
 Lynch said it was like the Niners had Sherman on speed dial.
 They were the first to contact him.
 Sherman was in Las Vegas, at the annual NFLPA meetings, and the Niners wanted him to fly to San Jose on Friday afternoon to meet coach Kyle Shanahan for dinner at team hangout Nick’s Next Door in Los Gatos, Calif.
 Sherman said yes.
-Shanahan and his wife, and Sherman and his fiancé, met for a dinner that lasted four hours.
+Shanahan and his wife, and Sherman and his fiancée, met for a dinner that lasted four hours.

-Lynch was at a charity function in San Diego on Friday night, and went to sleep afterward, and missed the 11:43 p.m. call from Shanahan.
-When they spoke Saturday at 7 a.m., Shanahan told him the dinner went well and he supported the idea of signing Sherman.
+Lynch was at a charity function in San Diego on Friday night and went to sleep afterward.
+He missed an 11:43 p.m. call from Shanahan.
+When they spoke on Saturday at 7 a.m., Shanahan told him the dinner went well and he supported the idea of signing Sherman.
 Lynch and Marathe prepared to meet with Sherman and had to figure out the smartest way to structure a contract.
 Sherman on Saturday morning got some medical tests, including a scan on his healing Achilles.
 The meeting in Lynch’s office started after noon.

 “Richard came into the meeting with us having read all the contracts for all the top cornerbacks past and present,” Marathe said.
 This was only the second time in 16 years as negotiator that Marathe faced off against a player advocating for himself.
 Defensive end Justin Smith was the first, in a late-career deal that took “two minutes,” Marathe said.
-Sherman, he said, “studied our contracts and knew who’d we’d given real guaranteed money to.
+Sherman, he said, “studied our contracts and knew who we’d given real guaranteed money to.
 He brought up an old Nnamdi Asomugha contract with massive acceleration in it.
 He’d done his research.
 Very impressive.”

 Normally, when teams talk to agents during negotiations, some negatives about players come up.
 Now there was no buffer.
-Lynch and Marathe had to make Sherman realize that a cornerback playing at age 30 and coming off Achilles surgery would be subject to significant clauses protecting the team.
+Lynch and Marathe had to make Sherman realize that with his age and recent surgery, he would be subject to significant clauses protecting the team.
 Sherman didn’t get ticked off, Lynch said.
 Sherman understood.
 “Sometimes contract offers sting the player,” Lynch said.
 “We said to him, ‘There are some realities here where you’re going to have to give.’
 And he got it.”

 Occasionally, Sherman stepped out to talk to other teams.
 Occasionally, Lynch and Marathe stepped out to massage their offer and clauses.
 Sherman got the Niners to budge on a few things.
 “This is how much Richard studied this,” Marathe said.
 “We had a clause in a bunch of our contracts saying players got an incentive for making the Pro Bowl, even if they were medically excused from playing in the Pro Bowl.
 Richard said, ‘What if I’m voted to the Pro Bowl and I can’t go because we’re in the Super Bowl?’
 We thought, He’s right.
 Great observation.
 We changed the wording.”